astral-sh/ruff/CONTRIBUTING.md

 cargo install cargo-insta
 ```

-and pre-commit to run some further linter:
+and pre-commit to run some validation checks:

 ```shell
 pipx install pre-commit  # or `pip install pre-commit` if you have a virtualenv